-Reach Madurai by evening.
+Reach Madurai by late afternoon.
 Check-in at the hotel on arrival.
 Overnight stay will be at hotel in Madurai.

 After breakfast head out for exploring Madurai.
 Start with a visit to the Madurai Flower Market.
 This flower market is one of the biggest in Tamil Nadu and transacts as much as 10 tons of flowers each day.
 Then visit the renowned Meenakshi Amman Temple.
 The temple forms the heart and lifeline of the 2,500-year-old city of Madurai.
 It is one of the oldest and most important temples in India.
 Located in the city of Madurai, the temple has a great mythological and historical significance.
 It is believed that Lord Shiva assumed the form of Sundareswarar (the handsome one) and married Parvati (Meenakshi) at the site where the temple is currently located.
 Meenakshi Temple was nominated as one of the wonders of the world, but couldn’t make it into the list of ‘Seven Wonders of the World’.
 However, the temple is definitely one of the ‘Wonders of India’.
 Afterwards visit Gandhi Museum in Madurai, a memorial museum which was built in 1959 for Mahatma Gandhi.
 It is one of the five great Gandhi Museums in the country which depict the life of the Father of the nation and India's freedom struggle from 1757 until 1947.

 In the evening enjoy the Food tour.
 Foodies will love this evening tour which will take you through the bustling Madurai street food scene.
 Go to several popular local food stalls and savor delectable south Indian flavors at a famous local restaurants.
 Later visit market area through Rickshaw ride.
 Later in evening head out for Pooja ceremony at Meenakshi temple.
 Overnight stay will be at hotel in Madurai.